 You can be genuine and curious about someone’s life without being invasive.
 Ask open-ended questions.
 Take the person’s lead on which language terms to use.
 If you are unsure, ask directly.
 Be willing to make mistakes and try again without being defensive.
 Ask people about their preferred pronouns, and use them.
-If you make a mistake, apologize and move on.
+While it may seem small, one of the best ways to support transgender people is by using the correct name and pronouns.
+But if you make a mistake, apologize and move on.
 Do not ask trans-identified people about their birth name or the medical steps toward transition.

 How can we help someone who might be struggling?

 Give support in the way you would give it to anyone.
 Active listening is a good way to start.
 So is asking how you can help.
 It is also important that we always show respect and acceptance through words and actions.
 Reflect the person’s language about partners and identity.
 Ask open-ended questions.
 And educate yourself on how to be a good ally.